ibnuda/fpmortals/manuscript/complete.md

   res: List[Int] = List(1, 2, 3, 4)
 ~~~~~~~~

-`Band` has the law that the `append` operation of the same two
-elements is *idempotent*, i.e. gives the same value.
-Examples are
-anything that can only be one value, such as `Unit`, least upper
-bounds, or a `Set`. `Band` provides no further methods yet users can
-make use of the guarantees for performance optimisation.

 Ada hukum yang membatasi perilaku dari operasi `append` pada kelas tipe
 `Band`, salah satunya adalah penambahan dari dua elemen harus idempoten.
 Idempoten yang dimaksud disini adalah selalu memberikan nilai yang sama.